RobolinkInc/doc-v2/docs/codrone-edu/python/03-Flight-Commands-Movement/10-sendControl.md

 ##### Parameters

-**roll**: An int from -100 to 100 that sets the roll variable. negative is left, positive is right **pitch**: An int from -100 to 100 that sets the pitch variable. negative is backwards, positive is forwards **yaw**: An int from -100 to 100 that sets the yaw variable. negative is left, positive is right **throttle**: An int from -100 to 100 that sets the throttle variable. negative is down, positive is up
+**roll**: An int from -100 to 100 that sets the roll variable. negative is left, positive is right <br />
+**pitch**: An int from -100 to 100 that sets the pitch variable. negative is backwards, positive is forwards <br />
+**yaw**: An int from -100 to 100 that sets the yaw variable. negative is left, positive is right <br />
+**throttle**: An int from -100 to 100 that sets the throttle variable. negative is down, positive is up <br />

 ##### Returns

-#TODO
+None

 ##### Example Code
 ###### Python